65536william/docspring-documentation/docs/api/generate-a-pdf/batch-generate.md

 You can also pass `wait=False` to return immediately, and you will receive a pending batch job.
 You can call `get_submission_batch(response.submission_batch.id)` to fetch the current status of the batch.

-If you want to batch generate multiple PDFs and combine them into a single operation, you can do that with the `batch_generate_and_combine_pdfs` method.
+If you want to generate multiple PDFs in a batch, and combine them into a single operation, you can do that with the `batch_generate_and_combine_pdfs` method.
 This takes the same arguments as `batch_generate_pdfs`, and returns a "combined submission" response.

 </template>
 <template v-slot:php>